rfunduk/jen/skeleton/_pages/intro.md

 are required, but you can populate it with whatever you need to render your views.

-For example, the `PORT` key is used to run the development server are likely viewing right now.
+For example, the `PORT` key is used to run the development server you are likely viewing right now.

 But you'll notice that the `scripts` key is simply used in the `head` of